top of page

 Combining large-eddy simulations and emulation strategies to provide high-resolution wind and temperature maps along with their uncertainties

-Dr Mélanie Rochoux - Senior Research Scientist - Principal investigor - UQ/learning/micrometeorology
+Dr Mélanie Rochoux - Senior Research Scientist - Principal investigator - UQ/learning/micrometeorology

 Dr Thomas Jaravel - Senrior Research Scientist - LES/learning/micrometeorology